 Lecturers are prominent representatives from academia, public institutions (EU Commission and NRAs) and private companies.
 The training is designed to allow participants to continue carrying out their regular professional activities in between the four residential blocks that are held in Florence.

-The third block on “Internet Technology, Law and Economics of Video, News and Applications” will be held in Florence on 16-18 February 2017.
+Applications for the fourth block on “Internet Technology, Law and Economics of Big Data, Cloud and Security” will be open until 31 March 2017.